-If your New Year’s resolution for 2014 is to become an expat, you’ll join thousands of countrymen leaving the country (or, if you’re American, fleeing Obamacare).
+If your New Year’s resolution for 2017 is to become an expat, you’ll join thousands of countrymen leaving the country (or, if you’re American, fleeing the Cheeto).
 While expat life is uncertain, fulfilling, thrilling and, at times, mundane, it’s often a day-to-day challenge.

 Don’t start packing until you’ve considered the following: